the-laurel/demos/README.md

 ### Inter-Chain ERC20

 Inter-Chain ERC20 (ICERC20) smart contract is at address [Ethereum address].
 See contract code & ABI at https://github.com/the-laurel/demos/tree/main/IcERC20.
-The dApp to interact with it is at [marks factory]
+The dApp to interact with it is at [TODO marks factory]

 You can:
 -> move your ICERC20 tokens from Mythos to your account (same Ethereum address) on another chain (Logos, Ethos) -> transfer your ICERC20 tokens from Mythos to another account, on another chain (Logos, Ethos)

-ICERC20 standard ABI: https://github.com/loredanacirstea/ideas/blob/main/CT/inter-chain/ERC20.md (TODO move in a public repo, e.g. https://github.com/pipeos-one/goldengate/tree/master/research/cosmos)

 #### Learn more:
 - The EVM Inter-Chain playlist: https://www.youtube.com/playlist?list=PL323JufuD9JCrElzoheW-oJMujGjHtp-k